 Members with access to an e-mail address can take advantage of our free e-mail news service.
 Launched in 1997 this service is proving very popular with members for exchanging hot dx news and listening tips.

-Published biennally by the club, 'Radio Stations in the United Kingdom' is a comprehensive directory of British mediumwave and FM radio radio stations including BBC, commercial, Low Power AM/FM and long term RSL stations.
-It gives frequencies, contact details and web sites, transmitter powers and site, etc. Stations are listed both by frequency and name and cross-referenced to show all parallel channels.
+Published biennally by the club, 'Radio Stations in the UK and Ireland' is a comprehensive directory of British and Irish mediumwave and FM radio radio stations including BBC, RTE, commercial, community radio, Low Power AM/FM stations and long term RSL stations.
+It gives frequencies and web sites, transmitter powers and site, etc. Stations are listed both by frequency and in A-Z order showing all the parallel channels.
 For full information on the latest edition please click here.

 For many decades, in addition to Communication, the club has produced a regular audio programme for members.
 A dedicated team takes it in turn to present around 70 minutes of audio material.
-This includes audio contributions from club members and usually features a variety of interesting DX catches, radio-related conversation and archive material - in fact, the club's very own interactive DX programme.
-It is available to club members as an mp3 download completely free of charge.
+It includes audio contributions from club members and usually features a variety of interesting DX catches, radio-related conversation and archive material - in fact, the club's very own interactive DX programme.
+It is issued occasionally and is available to club members as an mp3 download.

 If you would like further information about the British DX Club or any of our services please send an e-mail to bdxc[at]bdxc.org.uk ** or write (including return postage) to: